orbitalquark/gtdialog/doc/02_Usage.md

   multiple arguments (ie: don't double quote the entire list.
 Provide it as you would multiple arguments for any shell program).

-  Example: `gcocoadialog filteredlist --columns Foo Bar --items foo bar`
+  Example: `gtdialog filteredlist --columns Foo Bar --items foo bar`
 * `--items` _list of items_: **Required after `--columns`**.
 These are the items in the list each inserted into the first empty column in the first non-full row. `list of items` should be space separated and given as multiple arguments